Chandra-Mohan-Shetty/Large_retail_store/README.md

-# Large_retail_store
+# Case Study on Large_retail_store
-A business case study on one of the large retail store of the world.
+An in-depth SQL Business Case Study.
+Delve into strategic insights from a major retail giant.